CirJSON/cirjackson/databind/packages.md

 This package contains an implementation of a bounded [java.util.concurrent.ConcurrentMap] data structure.

-This package is intended only for use internally by Jackson libraries and has missing features compared to the full http://code.google.com/p/concurrentlinkedhashmap/ implementation.
+This package is intended only for use internally by CirJackson libraries and has missing features compared to the full http://code.google.com/p/concurrentlinkedhashmap/ implementation.

 The [org.cirjson.cirjackson.databind.util.internal.PrivateMaxEntriesMap] class supplies an efficient, scalable,